Activity 1B: Explore

 • The family remains in the den until March or early April.
 During her entire time in the den – four to eight months – the mother bear doesn't eat or drink.
 When she finally emerges with her cubs, she leads them to the sea ice so she can break her long fast by hunting seals and ringed seal pups (spring is ringed seal pupping season, during which the bears feast on the seal pups they catch by breaking through the snow roof of the seals' birth lair out on the sea ice).
 However, if she has any energy depots still left after the time in the den, the mother may opt to stay around the den site for a few days to let the cubs get used to moving in snow before the family head out to the ice.

-For at least 20 months, cubs drink their mother's milk and depend on her for survival.
+For at least 20 months, cubs drink their mother's milk and depend on her for survival, though the mother may produce less fat-rich milk, or stop lactating earlier if her body condition drops too low.
 Her success at hunting is critical for her own needs and for teaching cubs to find food for themselves.
 The cubs will stay with their mother for 2-2.5 years.

 Please view this Live Chat to learn more about how we study moms and cubs!